 Step 1: Self-assessment

 To self-assess your project proposal before applying to the Eurostars programme, follow the guidelines provided by Horizon 2020: How to complete your ethics self-assessment?
-Use these to fill in your Eurostars Ethics Issues Table and Ethics Requirements Form, which should be attached as annexes to your Eurostars application form.
+Use these to fill in your Eurostars Ethics Issues Table, which should be attached as an annex to your Eurostars application form.

 Step 2a: Pre-screening and Screening

 Two ethics experts perform a pre-screening of applications by selecting project proposals that might face ethical issues.
 Then (on screening the selected applications) experts provide a report on the project’s objectives, methodology and potential impact.

 The Eurostars programme experts also conduct an in-depth analysis of ethics issues and (if necessary) and give recommendations on how to resolve them.